mmatschiner/tutorials/analysis_of_introgression_with_snp_data/README.md

 * **Dsuite:** The [Dsuite](https://github.com/millanek/Dsuite) program allows the fast calculation of the *D*-statistic from SNP data in VCF format.
 The program is particularly useful because it automatically calculates the *D*-statistic either for all possible species trios or for subsets of quartets that are compatible with a user-provided species tree.
 Instructions for download and installation on Mac OS X and Linux are provided on [https://github.com/millanek/Dsuite](https://github.com/millanek/Dsuite).
 Installation on Windows is not supported, but Windows users can use the provided output files to learn how to plot and analyze the Dsuite output.

-* **FigTree:** The program [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) by Andrew Rambaut is a very intuitive and useful tool for the visualization and (to a limited extent) manipulation of phylogenies encoded in [Newick](http://evolution.genetics.washington.edu/phylip/newicktree.html) format.
-Executables for Mac OS X, Linux, and Windows are provided on [https://github.com/rambaut/figtree/releases](https://github.com/rambaut/figtree/releases).
+* **FigTree:** The program [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) should already be installed if you followed the tutorials [Bayesian Phylogenetic Inference](../bayesian_phylogeny_inference/README.md), [Phylogenetic Divergence-Time Estimation](../divergence_time_estimation/README.md) or other tutorials.
+If not, you can download it for Mac OS X, Linux, and Windows from [https://github.com/rambaut/figtree/releases](https://github.com/rambaut/figtree/releases).

 <a name="dsuite"></a>
 ## Identifying introgression with *D*-statistics